jklmnn/imagejs/README.md

 Example:
 `$ ./imagejs gif code.js -i giffile.gif`

+This is currently available for gif, bmp, webp, where webp is still beta.

 For more information and to view an example image visit [jklmnn.de](http://jklmnn.de/imagejs/).

 Supported output files are: gif, bmp, webp, pnm, pgf